 3. Success Fee

-We believe agency recruiters should have some accountability to your return on investment.
-That being said, we also believe employers should recognize that recruiters can only control the front-end of the process.
+We believe agency recruiters should have some accountability for your return on investment.
+That being said, we also believe employers should recognize that recruiters can only control the front end of the process.
 Companies with weak leadership, weak strategic planning, poor communication, lack of metrics/dashboards/KPIs, cultural in-fighting, and low accountability should assume a significant amount of responsibility for the success or failure of any employee, including those hired through an agency.

 For example: Let’s say you purchased a new Porsche and decided to run it through roads filled with potholes at high rates of speed.
 Would you consider Porsche (the manufacturer) responsible for the damage caused to the vehicle?
 Should those repairs rest on the driver/owner, or the manufacturer?
 In this example, your employee is the Porsche and their performance success will be predicated on the environment you put them in.
 That said, be careful not to hire a “Porsche” when what you may need is a “Ford Raptor”.
 You cannot hold the manufacturer accountable if you purchased the wrong car for the job.